 Antietam School District administers a single-employer defined benefit healthcare plan (the OPEB Plan).
 The District OPEB Plan provides medical, prescription drug, and dental insurance for eligible retirees through the District's health insurance plan, which covers both active and retired members until the member reaches Medicare age.
 Benefit provisions are established through negotiation with the District and the unions representing the District's employees.
 The OPEB Plan does not issue a publicly available financial report and no assets are accumulated in a trust that meets the criteria in Governmental Accounting Standards Board Statement No. 75 to pay related benefits.

 Benefits Provided

-The District classifies employees in the following categories: Employees Retired in 2007 and Employees Retired after 2007.
+The District provides benefits to employees retired after 2007.
 Contribution requirements are negotiated between the District and union representatives.
-Below is a summary of the postemployment benefits provided to each of these groups:
+Below is a summary of the postemployment benefits provided to this group: